Are you ready to learn? Let’s play!

 Teenagers start out on Piano Pronto Prelude.
 Once they complete the Prelude and Movement 1 books, we can move into the Piano For Busy Teens series.

-I also use my iPad extensively if the student responds well to it at any age.
+I also use my iPad if the student responds well to it at any age.
 Some of my favorite apps include Piano Maestro and Rhythm Swing.

 Most beginners take 30 minute lessons once a week.
 If a student becomes really interested and we have a lot of music to learn, I’ll recommend a 45 minute lesson.
 Check out my rates.